Washington D.C. Habitability Laws

 • Sending Notice – If a tenant request repairs, they must put their request in writing to the landlord.
 The landlord will then have a “reasonable” timeframe to make any necessary repairs after receiving written notice.
 The notice shall include the dwelling unit’s location, a description of the repairs requested, and the amount of “reasonable” time the landlord has to correct the issue.

 • Landlord Access – Tenants are required to give the landlord access to the property to make necessary repairs during reasonable hours.
-Landlords should give the tenant at least 48 hours-notice before entering the premises unless it is an emergency.
+Landlords should give the tenant at least 48 hours of advance notice before entering the premises unless it is an emergency.

 If repairs aren’t made in a timely manner, the tenant has a few possible options for resolving the issue.